 - AI/machine learning researcher - Researching to find improvements to machine learning algorithms.

 - AI software development, program management, and testing - Developing systems and infrastructure that can apply machine learning to an input data set.

 - Data mining and analysis - Deep investigation of abundant data sources, often creating and training systems to recognize patterns.

 - Machine learning applications - Applying machine learning or AI framework to a specific problem in a different domain and for example, applying machine learning to gesture recognition, ad analysis, or fraud detection

 3. Improve Your Earning Potential

-Many of the top tech enterprises are investing in hiring talent with AI knowledge, according to a Fortune article.
-The average Artificial Intelligence Engineer can earn $135,000 per year, and AI certification is a step in the right direction to enhance your earning potential and become more marketable.
+Many of the top tech enterprises are investing in hiring talent with AI knowledge.
+The average Artificial Intelligence Engineer can earn $164,000 per year, and AI certification is a step in the right direction for enhancing your earning potential and becoming more marketable.

 4. Higher Chances of a Discussion

-If you are looking to join the AI industry, then knowing what is Artificial Intelligence is just an initial step.
-Certification earned after pursuing Simplilearn’s Artificial Intelligence Course will help you reach the interview stage as you’ll possess skills that many people in the market do not.
+If you are looking to join the AI industry, then becoming knowledgeable in Artificial Intelligence is just the first step; next, you need verifiable credentials.
+Certification earned after pursuing Simplilearn’s AI and ML Courses will help you reach the interview stage as you’ll possess skills that many people in the market do not.
 Certification will help convince employers that you have the right skills and expertise for a job, making you a valuable candidate.

 Artificial Intelligence is emerging as the next big thing in technology.
 Organizations are adopting AI and budgeting for certified professionals in the field, thus the growing demand for trained and certified professionals.
 As this emerging field continues to grow, it will have an impact on everyday life and lead to considerable implications for many industries.